World War II in Yugoslavia: Background

 Prior to the outbreak of war, the government of Milan Stojadinović (1935–1939) tried to navigate between the Axis powers and the imperial powers by seeking neutral status, signing a non-aggression treaty with Italy and extending its treaty of friendship with France.
 At the same time, the country was destabilized by internal tensions, as Croatian leaders demanded a greater level of autonomy.
 Stojadinović was sacked by the regent Prince Paul in 1939 and replaced by Dragiša Cvetković, who negotiated a compromise with Croatian leader Vladko Maček in 1939, resulting in the formation of the Banovina of Croatia.

 However, rather than reducing tensions, the agreement only reinforced the crisis in the country's governance.
-Groups from both sides of the political spectrum were not satisfied: the pro-fascist Ustaše sought an independent Croatia allied with the Axis; Serbian public and military circles preferred alliance with the Western European empires, while the then-banned Communist Party of Yugoslavia saw the Soviet Union as a natural ally.
+Groups from both sides of the political spectrum were not satisfied: the pro-fascist Ustaše sought an independent Croatia allied with the Axis; Serbian public and military circles preferred alliance with Britain and France, while the then-banned Communist Party of Yugoslavia saw the Soviet Union as a natural ally.

-Following the fall of France in May 1940, Yugoslavia's Regent Prince Paul and his government saw no way of saving the Kingdom of Yugoslavia except through accommodation with the Axis powers.
+Following the fall of France in June 1940, Yugoslavia's Regent Prince Paul and his government saw no way of saving the Kingdom of Yugoslavia except through accommodation with the Axis powers.
 Although Germany's Adolf Hitler was not particularly interested in creating another front in the Balkans, and Yugoslavia itself remained at peace during the first year of the war, Benito Mussolini's Italy had invaded Albania in April 1939 and launched the rather unsuccessful Italo-Greek War in October 1940.
 These events resulted in Yugoslavia's geographical isolation from potential Allied support.
 The government tried to negotiate with the Axis on cooperation with as few concessions as possible, while attempting secret negotiations with the Allies and the Soviet Union, but these moves failed to keep the country out of the war.
 A secret mission to the U.S., led by the influential Serbian-Jewish Captain David Albala, with the purpose of obtaining funding to buy arms for the expected invasion went nowhere, while the Soviet Union's Joseph Stalin expelled Yugoslav ambassador Milan Gavrilović just one month after agreeing a treaty of friendship with Yugoslavia (prior to 22 June 1941, Nazi Germany and Soviet Russia adhered to the non-aggression pact the parties had signed in August 1939 and in the autumn 1940, Germany and the Soviet Union had been in talks on the USSR's potential accession to the Tripartite Pact).

 1941

-Having steadily fallen within the orbit of the Axis during 1940 after events such as the Second Vienna Award, Yugoslavia followed Bulgaria and formally joined the Tripartite Pact on 25 March 1941.
-Senior Serbian air force officers opposed to the move staged a coup d'état and took over in the following days.
+Under sustained German pressure and following failed attempts to maintain neutrality, Yugoslavia signed the Tripartite Pact on 25 March 1941 in the Vienna Belvedere.
+The following day, protests broke out in Belgrade against the accession.
+On 27 March 1941, Air Force general Borivoje Mirković led a group of Serbian Air Force officers in overthrowing the Cvetković government in a military coup.
+Hitler decided to postpone his invasion of the Soviet Union and demolish the Yugoslav state permanently.